nkratzke/pingpong/README.md

 - ppbench (as benchmarking and analyzing front end)

 It is possible to run the _Ping_ and _Pong_ service as a Docker container and as a Docker container connected to a Weave SDN network.
+Further container solutions and SDNs are planned for further releases.

 If you are working with Ubuntu LTS 14.04 cloud machines (following user-data is not tested with other